nn-dma/generate-verification-report/doc/environment_variables.md

 ### GITHUB_SHA

 The `GITHUB_SHA` environment variable is expected to be the commit SHA that triggered the workflow.

+It is used to generate links to commits in the verification report.

 Example: